The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Introduction

 \section{Introduction}

 How large is the contiguous area under a particular spell of rainfall at a particular time?
 What is the typical shape of a raining cloud system?
 How does the shape vary from one spell to another?

-While answers to these questions should be interesting by their own right, there could be other motivations for obtaining them also.
+While answers to these questions should be interesting by their own right, there could be other motivations for obtaining them as well.
 Rainfall systems with different sizes, shapes and orientations have received attention from meteorologists over the past few decades (see for example \cite{Hardenberg} and references cited there).
 In particular, precipitation areas associated with Mesoscale Convective Systems (MCS) are categorized according to their horizontal extent \citep{Austin_1972, Houze_2004}.
 These systems are major contributors to severe weather and precipitation in most parts of the earth \citep{Jun,Wertman}.
 In contrast to individual convective clouds that have scales from 1 to 10 km, MCS organize at 200 to 2000 km spatial scales \citep{Houze_1977, Jirak_2003}.
+Understanding of the distribution of shape, size and orientation of MCS may help us to improve Numerical Weather Prediction models, to study different covariate effects and to collate satellite data with terrestrial data such as radar measurements.
 Although there are several studies on the size of MCS, systematic accounts of their typical shape, size and orientation are not available.

-An opportunity to fill this gap arises from satellite data on rainfall rate, captured since 1998 to 2015 by the Tropical Rainfall Measuring Mission (TRMM), which focused on the region spanning from latitudes $50^\circ$N and $50^\circ$S. The data were collected through imaging over large swaths of area during the flight of a satellite.
+An opportunity to fill this gap arises from satellite data on rainfall rate, captured from 1997 to 2015 by the Tropical Rainfall Measuring Mission (TRMM), which focused on the region spanning from latitudes $50^\circ$N and $50^\circ$S. The data were collected through imaging over large swaths of area during the flight of a satellite.
 The images represent rainrate profile over the area covered at the time of recording, from which one can easily identify contiguous regions receiving positive rainfall at a particular instant.

+The Eastern part of the Indian subcontinent is one of the wettest places of the world, and receives most of its precipitation during the South-Western monsoon season (also known as the monsoon season).
+The monsoon rainfall is extremely important for the agricultural sector of the economy in this region \citep{Kumar2004}.
+For this reason, prediction of precipitation pattern is also very important here.
+These circumstances make the monsoon rainfall of this region an ideal choice for the study mentioned above.

 The goal of this paper is to statistically model and analyze the spatial extent of a contiguous region under rainfall, by using a part of the above data that relates to the monsoon season in Eastern India.
 For this purpose, one has to assess the distribution of a suitably chosen representation of a region under rainfall.
 A rotationally invariant representation is not appropriate, since directionality is an important meteorological aspect of a rainfall system.
 Scale invariance is also undesirable, as there is no reason to presume that shapes of regions at different scales would have a similar pattern.